joravkumar/GCTranscriptionConnector-Google/README.md

 - **Audio Processing:**
   - Converts audio frames from PCMU to PCM16 using `audioop`.
   - Feeds PCM16 audio to Google Cloud Speech-to-Text for transcription.
-  - Translates transcribed text using Google Gemini.
+  - Optionally translates transcribed text using Google Gemini.

 - **Transcription and Translation:**
   - **Transcription:** Uses Google Cloud Speech-to-Text API with streaming recognition for real-time transcription.
-  - **Translation:** Uses Google Gemini with structured output to ensure only the translated text is returned.
+  - **Translation (Optional):** Uses Google Gemini with structured output to ensure only the translated text is returned.
+This step is performed only if the `ENABLE_GEMINI` flag is set to true.

 - **Rate Limiting:**
   - Implements a custom rate limiter to prevent exceeding Genesys Cloud's messaging rate limits.
   - Defined in `rate_limiter.py`.

 - **Environment Configuration:**
-  - Loads configurations (API keys, Google Cloud settings, rate limits) from environment variables.
+  - Loads configurations (API keys, Google Cloud settings, rate limits, supported languages, etc.) from environment variables.
   - Managed in `config.py`.

 ---